-The Sub-Fund invests to gain exposure to the Basket Energy Strategic Metals Index, which is made up of the following metals: Aluminium, Lead, Palladium, Platinum, Silver, Nickel, Zinc and Copper, which the Management Company's Investment Committee believes will be essential materials for achieving the energy transition.
+The Sub-Fund invests so as to gain exposure to the Basket Energy Strategic Metals Index, composed of the following metals: Aluminium, Lead, Gold, Palladium, Platinum, Silver, Nickel, Zinc and Copper, use of which is considered by the Management Company's Investment Committee as strategic for achieving the energy transition.

-In connection with managing its cash, the Sub-Fund may invest up to 100% of its assets in fixed-term deposits, in money market instruments and in short-term negotiable transferable securities (maturity at less than 1 year) issued by public entities with their registered office in a Member Country of the OECD, demonstrating convincing practices for managing ESG issues, and excluding those demonstrating insufficient consideration of these issues.
+In the context of management of its cash, the Sub-Fund may invest up to 100% of its assets in fixed-term deposits, in money market instruments and in short-term negotiable transferable securities (maturity at less than 1 year) issued by public entities with their registered office in a Member Country of the OECD, demonstrating cogent practices for managing ESG issues, and excluding those demonstrating insufficient consideration of these issues.